PerceptumNL/cb-energietransitie/README.md

 Create an empty `tmp` for the testing Data Store.

-Run `source activate` to load the environment variables, and then run GAE as usual.
+Run `source activate` to load the environment variables.

 Run `./apprun` to run the development server using a persistent datastorage.